So you want to pass the bar. You’re super serious about it.

 How do you know whether to trust someone?
 Trust yourself to know.

 Some resources and advice will work for others, and some will work for you.
 Big bar review courses cater to the lowest common denominator.
 It’s like Olive Garden’s menu where there’s something for everyone but also the primary ingredient for everything is butter.

 Continue reading “How Do You Even Know You’re Practicing Correctly for Bar Prep?”

-Samantha went to a law school with a 30% pass rate, and she took an unconventional route to bar prep to pass the Georgia Bar Exam on her FIRST try.
+Samantha went to a law school with a 30% pass rate.
+Despite the sobering statistics of her school, she did bar prep on her OWN terms to pass the Georgia Bar Exam on her FIRST try.